definitely-not-a-furry/e621-client/README.md

 ## additional information
 ### future plans
 I probably will not open any beta testing channels soon because of personal reasons.
-I expect this to be at around 2025 or maybe even later.
+Also, there won't be any builds at all for IOS for the next couple of years because I don't own a mac yet.